 Get the OIDC issuer URL and check if the OIDC provider exists

-Step 3 - Create a IAM role
+Step 2 - Create IAM role with assume role policy and required permissions

 -